Code-Institute-Submissions/soundkissstudio/README.md

 Overall the results are positive and the website scores highly on accessibility, which I'm sure is in part due to the changes made after using WAVE.

-Performance is lowest scoring across the board, and reviewing the suggested changes performance gains could be made if I optimised the website images for their display size.
-With limited time to edit images at this time, I will learn form this design consideration and make sure to use the correct optimised images from the outset in future work.
+Performance is lowest scoring across the board, and reviewing the suggested changes performance gains could be made if I optimised the website images for their display size. unwilling to re-edit images at this time, I will learn form this design consideration and make sure to use the correct optimised images from the outset in future work.

-Reviewing all categories, consistently it is the mixed image sizing that causes issues.

 ### Responsiveness Testing